-The Mother of 5 that does it all!
-Thriving in Travel, Health, and Life!
+Priorities of a Mother of 5: Thriving in Travel, Health, and Life!

 Every now and again I come across a client that blows me away with their drive, commitment and determination towards a sustainable healthy lifestyle.
 That was the case with Andie.
 Andie and I worked together for a few months and what I witnessed often left me speechless.
 She was so committed to building a healthy lifestyle for herself and her family - I was in awe of every conversation we had.
 And the most endearing part, she's a mother of 5.
 You heard me...
 5!
 All between the ages of 7-12.